pingcap/docs-cn/how-to/deploy/data-migration-with-ansible.md

     sudo pip install -r ./requirements.txt
     ```

-    Ansible and the related dependencies are in the `dm-ansible/requirements.txt` file.
+    DM-Ansible and the related dependencies are in the `dm-ansible/requirements.txt` file.

 2. View the version of Ansible: